aaronweeden/Integration_Roadmaps/docs/source/tasks/Performance_Data_Reporting_v1.md

 ## Summary

 ACCESS Metrics provides [*ACCESS XDMoD*](https://xdmod.access-ci.org) and various data reporting and analysis services.
 XDMoD provides reporting on a wide range of CI metrics.
-This includes CI efficiency reporting that is available to end users, PIs and RP staff.
+This includes CI storage reporting that is available to end users, PIs and RP staff.

-The main data source for the efficiency reporting is low-level performance data collected from each CI resource.
-CI resource providers must periodically transfer a copy of the low-level performance data to ACCESS Metrics so that it can be processed and displayed in XDMoD.
+The main data source for the storage reporting is data collected from each CI resource.
+CI resource providers must periodically transfer a copy of the data to ACCESS Metrics so that it can be processed and displayed in XDMoD.

-This task involves setting up the data transfer of performance data.
+This task involves setting up the data transfer of storage data.

 ## Prerequisite tasks